siqiang-ng/tp/docs/UserGuide.md

 ### Deleting a tag: `tag delete`

-#### From a contact

-Deletes the specified tag from a contact in the address book.
+Deletes the specified tag.

-Format: `tag delete t/TAG n/NAME`
+Format: `tag delete INDEX`

-* Deletes the tag from the contact with a matching name.
+* Deletes the tag with the index `INDEX` from all contacts and the tag list.

 Example:
-* `delete t/CS2103T n/John Doe` deletes only the CS2103T tag from John Doe while the rest of the tags remain intact.
+* `tag delete 1` deletes the tag with the index 1 in the tag list.

-#### From all contacts

-Deletes the specified tag from all contacts in the address book.

-Format: `tag delete t/TAG`

-* Deletes the tag with the specified name `TAG` from all contacts.

-Example:
-* `delete t/CS2103T` deletes the tag CS2103T from all contacts.

 ### Clearing all entries : `clear`